 Thus, the goal of bulking is to gain muscle mass at an accelerated pace through modification in diet combined with exercise.

-However, since bulking is not an exact science, there are many myths around bulking that can lead people to take on unhealthy practices.
-Here, we look at the evidence to dispel eight myths about bulking.
+However, since bodybuilding bulking is not an exact science, there are many myths around bulking that can lead people to take on unhealthy practices.
+Here, we look at the evidence to dispel eight bulking myths.

 The Phases of Bodybuilding